Skip to content

 If your built-in webcam produces poor results even with good lighting, a dedicated USB webcam is the most straightforward upgrade.

-Streamer-specific pick: Elgato Facecam ($130-$170).
-Designed specifically for streaming.
-No autofocus hunting during long sessions, consistent image quality, excellent companion software for fine-tuning.
+• Streamer-specific: Elgato Facecam ($130–$170).
+Designed specifically for streaming, no autofocus hunting during long sessions.

 Phone as Webcam

-In an interesting way, your smartphone camera may be better than any dedicated webcam you could purchase.
-Apps like Camo, EpocCam, or DroidCam connect your phone to your computer as a webcam.
-This is a free or low-cost option that produces excellent results with a recent smartphone — particularly useful as a starting point before investing in dedicated gear.
+Your smartphone camera may be better than any dedicated webcam you could purchase at the same price point.
+Apps like Camo, EpocCam, or DroidCam connect your phone to your computer as a webcam — free or low-cost, and excellent with a recent smartphone.

 Audio: The Underrated Earner